Imagining the needs of users of connected & autonomous vehicles

 This was the first of three workshops to be held each year during the project.
 A full report is being finalised this month.
 Stakeholders were keen to continue to be involved and the thoughts generated will be further explored in February’s focus groups with members of the public (older people, carers and mobility impaired people).
 Like the stakeholder workshop, the focus groups will help to ensure that the human machine interface is designed with people, like Clare’s, needs in mind.

-Author: Helen Ashley, OPM Group.
+Authored by: Helen Ashley, OPM Group.

 Back to List